FRENCH MASTERWORKS FROM

 This exhibition of treasures from the Musée de la Chartreuse, the regional gallery for Douai in northern France, traces these developments.
 It ranges from the idealised classical imagery of the late eighteenth century, romantic seascapes and tranquil landscapes depicting the mills and canals of northern France, through to paintings which celebrate the effects of pure light and colour, and works which explore the lives of ordinary people, rarely seen in earlier painting.

-Don’t miss this unique opportunity to see sixty nineteenth and twentieth-century gems from this outstanding French gallery, alongside key paintings by Australian artists working in France and discovering the same traditions, and works by French artists from Australian collections.
+Don’t miss this unique opportunity to see over forty nineteenth and twentieth-century gems from this outstanding French gallery, alongside key paintings by Australian artists working in France and discovering the same traditions, and works by French artists from Australian collections.

 Special guided tours will be available at 12pm every Saturday, Sunday, Tuesday, Wednesday and Thursday during the run of the exhibition and for group visits by arrangement.
 French language tours available by arrangement.